If you follow my blog then you already know what copywriting is and why it’s so important to sell any product or service.

 Another excellent way to learn how to write copy is to study examples by great copywriters and to understand the reasons why the copywriter has chosen those particular words.

 It’s not about literally copying them, but getting inspiration and learning persuasive writing techniques.

 In order to get the best out of it, I’ve divided this post into several sections following a certain structure with the elements that make up a good product or service page.

 This way we can see different examples for each of the different sections.

 Are you staying with me?

-If your headline is bad, the person who has landed on your website, or on your social media post, may not get what you offer or think it will not interest them and just leave your page or continue scrolling down their feed.
+If your headline is poor, the person who has landed on your website, or on your social media post, may not get what you offer or think it won’t interest them and just leave your page or continue scrolling down their feed.

-So if you want them to stay and see what you offer, you have to choose that first sentence really well.
+So if you want them to stay and see what you offer, you have to craft that first sentence carefully.